 He was acting as a missionary with a group called "Walking Together for Christ."

-According to "The Mennonite," in 2015, Walking Together for Christ Haiti became an independent nonprofit organization.
+," in 2015, Walking Together for Christ Haiti became an independent nonprofit organization.
 Members of its board of directors came from four Mennonite congregations in Virginia: Lindale Mennonite Church, Linville, Virginia; Mountain View Mennonite Church (which withdrew from Virginia Mennonite Conference and Mennonite Church USA in February 2017); Waynesboro Mennonite Church and Zion Hill Mennonite Church, Singers Glen, Virginia.

 However, behind the scenes, prosecutors said Arbaugh was befriending boys in the communities, grooming them for sexual contact "so that one day his victims would be open to more significant sexual contact," and then engaging in sexual contact with the minors.

 Arbaugh told law enforcement officers in various interviews that he had sexual contact with at least 15 minors in Haiti.
 He confessed, specifically, to touching a minor's genitals under the minor's clothing.

 The other contact mentioned in interviews included fondling and oral sex, from which he stated he received sexual gratification.

 However, the evidence presented against Arbaugh mainly centered around the one child who a witness caught Arbaugh with, which resulted in just the one charge.

 Brian Benczkowski leads the Justice Department's criminal division.